 Specific Issue Limiting Housing and Support Choices for Citizens with I/DD

 The Centers for Medicare & Medicaid Services (CMS) is the primary source of funding for persons with intellectual / developmental disabilities (I/DD) to access long-term support services.
-CMS offers states the option to create Home & Community-Based Service (HCBS) waivers which literally “waives” the requirement of instituitionalization to receive support.
-In other words, citizens with I/DD are able to access services while remaining in their homes and communities.
+CMS offers states the option to create Home & Community-Based Service (HCBS) waivers which literally “waives” the requirement of being institutionalized to receive support.
+In other words, citizens with I/DD waive their institutional entitlement to access services while remaining in their homes and communities.

 Starting in 2009, the Centers for Medicare & Medicaid Services (CMS) released proposed regulations in the Federal Registrar requesting feedback from the public to important changes in regulations for HCBS waivers.
 For over five years of revisions, the proposed policy used physical characteristics to define what is a ‘home and community.’
 These proposed versions of the regulations would have potentially restricted housing and employment options for many.
 Advocates responded with the demand for less restrictive definitions of ‘home and community’, that one’s person-centered plan should guide their housing and support goals, and to take into account the diverse life goals, lifestyles, and support needs of citizens with a variety of impairments.